Fellowship-of-the-Link/old-TfT-test1/project/Project plan.md

 * get the basic code working and test it
 * all early adopters provide personal profiles and contribute content to Tool and Practice pages

-When these two activities converge we will have Version 2.
+When these two activities converge we will have Phase 2.

 ### ToDo